 On June 30, 2022, a federal judge consolidated the four class action lawsuits into one case and appointed a lead plaintiff and a lead counsel.
 Lead plaintiff filed a consolidated amended complaint on August 18, 2022 on behalf of a putative class of purchasers of our securities between September 14, 2020 and July 26, 2022.
-Briefing on defendants' motion to dismiss was completed on January 23, 2023 and an argument on defendants' motion was held on April 26, 2023.
+On May 11, 2023, the court dismissed with prejudice plaintiffs' claims against defendant Nadav Friedmann, PhD, MD, our former Chief Medical Officer and a Company director, who is now deceased, but otherwise denied defendants' motion to dismiss.
+Defendants filed an answer to the consolidated amended complaint on July 3, 2023.
 We believe the claims are without merit and intend to defend against these lawsuits vigorously.
 We are unable to estimate the possible loss or range of loss, if any, associated with these lawsuits.

-On November 4, 2021, a related shareholder derivative action was filed, purportedly on behalf of the Company, in the U.S. District Court for the Western District of Texas, asserting claims under the U.S. securities laws and state fiduciary duty laws against certain named officers and the members of the Company's board of directors.
+On November 4, 2021, a related shareholder derivative action was filed, purportedly on behalf of the Company, in the U.S. District Court for the Western District of Texas, asserting claims under the U.S. securities laws and state fiduciary duty laws against certain named officers and the members of the Company's Board.
 This complaint relies on allegations made in Citizen Petitions that were submitted to (and subsequently denied by) FDA.
 The complaint alleges, among other things, that the individual defendants exposed the Company to unspecified damages and securities law liability by causing it to make materially false and misleading statements, in violation of the U.S. securities laws and in breach of their fiduciary duties to the Company.
 The derivative case seeks, among other things, to recover unspecified compensatory damages on behalf of the Company arising out of the individual defendant's alleged wrongful conduct.
 Although the plaintiff in this derivative case does not seek relief against the Company, the Company has certain indemnification obligations to the individual defendants.
-Since November 4, 2021, three additional shareholder derivative actions were filed alleging substantially similar claims, two in the U.S. District

-Court for the Western District of Texas, and one in Texas state court (Travis County District Court).
-All four actions have been stayed pending the resolution of the motions to dismiss in the securities class actions.
+Since November 4, 2021, four additional shareholder derivative actions were filed alleging substantially similar claims, two in the U.S. District Court for the Western District of Texas, one in Texas state court (Travis County District Court) and one in the Delaware Court of Chancery.
 On July 5, 2022, the three federal court actions were consolidated into a single action.

-On August 19, 2022, a shareholder derivative action was filed, purportedly on behalf of the Company, in the Delaware Court of Chancery, asserting claims under state fiduciary duty laws against certain named officers and members of the Company's board of directors.
+On August 19, 2022, a shareholder derivative action was filed, purportedly on behalf of the Company, in the Delaware Court of Chancery, asserting claims under state fiduciary duty laws against certain named officers and members of the Company's Board.
 The complaint alleges, among other things, that the individual defendants breached their fiduciary duties by approving the 2020 Cash Incentive Bonus Plan in August 2020.
 The complaints seek unspecified compensatory damages and other relief.
 On January 6, 2023, the plaintiffs filed an amended complaint.
 Defendants filed a partial answer to the amended complaint on March 10, 2023, and moved to partially dismiss the amended complaint on March 14, 2023.
 Defendants' motion to dismiss remains pending.
 Although the plaintiffs in this derivative case do not seek relief against the Company, the Company has certain indemnification obligations to the individual defendants.